droptica/d_p_side_tiles/README.md

 4. Run **gulp compile** in droopler_subtheme directory
 5. Enable module in Drupal.
 6. Enjoy the new paragraph :-).

-Remember - if you want a add a subtitle to image - type "Title / Subtitle" in image's ALT text.
+## Usage ##

+* If you wish to show title and subtitle on photo hover write the ALT as "Here is Title / Here is Subtitle".